There's something you've always wanted to do.

 But, as most people who are interested in RVing also have other dreams and goals, having both guides is certainly beneficial.
 I wrote them to compliment each other, and this guide can be applied to full-timing as easily as any other dream.
 There is a little overlap in the money section in both guides, but 95% of the material is unique to each so it isn’t a waste to own both.

-A: Two reasons.
-First off, marketers will be familiar with the term “perceived value”.
-Namely, the price of something should not based off how much time or effort it took to make or how much worth it has in an objective sense, but by how valuable the customer perceives it to be.
-In this case, because Solo RVing is priced at $7.99 for 56 pages a customer would expect this guide, at 45 pages, to cost less.
+Two reasons.
+First off, at 45 pages (52 pages for the paperback edition) this guide is a bit shorter than my other one.
 It should be noted though that 45 pages is still a lot of information, especially since it has been condensed down into a no-nonsense format without filler text.
 For a little perspective, 45 pages is the length of 21 of my average blog posts.

 The second reason is that I wanted this guide to be more financially accessible so that it’ll appeal to a broader audience, because I feel the message is very important.
 One of my most popular blog posts of all time ended with this paragraph, which I’ve received a lot of comments and e-mails on: Full-time RVing is only a Happily Ever After for those people whose personality is compatible with it.
 Often when strangers tell me “Gosh, I wish I could do what you’re doing”, I think what they’re really saying is: “Gosh, I wish I could be as happy as you are.”
 And what makes me happy, won’t make everyone happy.

-So this guide is my offering to those of you who didn’t fit the mold for the first one, something useful no matter who you are or what your dreams for the future look like.
+So this guide is my offering to those of you who didn’t fit the mold for Solo Full-time RVing On A Budget, something useful no matter who you are or what your dreams for the future look like.
 Full-time RVing is near and dear to my heart, but in the end, going full-timing sprung from my desire to live a happier life, not the other way around.
 If I should have to get off the road tomorrow I would be sad, but I have other dreams, and I could still live a good life without my RV.
 Heck, someday I probably will stop full-timing.
 But I’ll never, ever go back to letting someone tell me the way life ought to be lived, and that’s what I’m trying to get across here: whether you’re interested in full-timing or not, live life on your own terms.
 You’ll have no regrets.

-A: Currently, the guide is available as a PDF and for Kindle.
+Currently, the guide is available as a paperback, and digitally in two different formats: as a PDF, and for Kindle.
 To read the PDF format you’ll need a program that reads .pdf files such as Adobe Acrobat or iBooks – most computers and devices these days seem to come with one.
 To read the Kindle format you’ll need a Kindle e-reader, or to download the Kindle reading app on your computer or device.

 Note: If you’re debating between buying it as a PDF or for Kindle, I’d appreciate it if you bought the PDF directly from me, and help support an independent author (Amazon takes 30% of the purchase price from the Kindle version).

-For the Kindle version, you’ll be buying the guide direct from the Amazon website, and they’ll handle payment and delivery to your device.
+For the Kindle and paperback versions, you’ll be buying the guide direct from the Amazon website, and they’ll handle payment and delivery.

 That being said, I’m not going to try to hard sell you.
 What I will do is give you a peek of what’s inside to help you come to that decision on your own.
 Below is the Table of Contents with all topics listed, and a couple sample pages (PDF version shown, click for bigger image).